Seaweed farming: Climate change mitigation

 Seaweed cultivation in the open ocean can act as a form of carbon sequestration to mitigate climate change.
 Studies have reported that nearshore seaweed forests constitute a source of blue carbon, as seaweed detritus is carried into the middle and deep ocean thereby sequestering carbon.
 Macrocystis pyrifera (also known as giant kelp) sequesters carbon faster than any other species.
 It can reach 60 m in length and grow as rapidly as 50 cm a day.
 According to one study, covering 9% of the world's oceans with kelp forests could produce "sufficient biomethane to replace all of today's needs in fossil fuel energy, while removing 53 billion tons of CO_{2} per year from the atmosphere, restoring pre-industrial levels".

 Seaweed farming may be an initial step towards adapting to and mitigating climate change.
 These include shoreline protection through the dissipation of wave energy, which is especially important to mangrove shorelines.
 Carbon dioxide intake would raise pH locally, benefitting calcifiers (e.g. crustaceans) or in reducing coral bleaching.
 Finally, seaweed farming could provide oxygen input to coastal waters, thus countering ocean deoxygenation driven by rising ocean temperature.

 Tim Flannery claimed that growing seaweeds in the open ocean, facilitated by artificial upwelling and substrate, can enable carbon sequestration if seaweeds are sunk to depths greater than one kilometer.

 Seaweed contributes approximately 16–18.7% of the total marine-vegetation sink.
 In 2010 there were 19.2 × $10^6$ tons of aquatic plants worldwide, 6.8 × $10^6$ tons for brown seaweeds; 9.0 × $10^6$ tons for red seaweeds; 0.2 × $10^6$ tons of green seaweeds; and 3.2 × $10^6$ tons of miscellaneous aquatic plants.
 Seaweed is largely transported from coastal areas to the open and deep ocean, acting as a permanent storage of carbon biomass within marine sediments.

 Ocean afforestation is a proposal for farming seaweed for carbon removal.
 After harvesting seaweed is decomposed into biogas (60% methane and 40% carbon dioxide) in an anaerobic digester.
 The methane can be used as a biofuel, while the carbon dioxide can be stored to keep it from the atmosphere.

+Without explicit human support, seaweed has been expanding its footprint across the oceans, accelerating beginning in 2008-2010, increasing 13.4%/yr since then.